The darkest hour is just before the dawn.

 - pitch-dark – extremely dark: I hate these pitch-dark (= pitch-black) nights.

 - dark money – money from people or organizations whose names are not known or revealed, that may be connected to illegal or harmful activities: They have poured at least $50m of dark money into the area.
-(For more idioms related to money, read our post “Money Vocabulary”.)
+(Related: “Money Vocabulary”)

 - dark tourism – the practice of traveling specifically to visit the scene of a tragedy or disaster: Chernobyl is one of the most popular examples of the phenomenon known as dark tourism.

 - dark tourist – a person who travels specifically to visit the scene of a tragedy or disaster: The site attracts hundreds of dark tourists.

 - dark side – the parts of a person, a group, an activity, etc. that are unpleasant, evil, or harmful: He plays a police chief who gets results despite his dark side and personal faults.

 Choose the right word to complete the sentences.
 The answer key is below the image.

 - We hope and believe that the darkest day/minute/hour is now passing.

 - Two of the company’s factories will go/run/get dark by mid-December.